When will the gas price increases slow down?

 “Natural gas is used to generate electricity, and that’s somewhat being taken off the market,” said Bolema. ‘so it’s less affected, you’ll be less affected if you have an electric vehicle, but they’re not immune.
 From what’s going on.”

 Bolema added that this isn’t just a USA problem but a global one.
-As of yesterday, some markets have gas prices in countries like Denmark and Norway listed at over ten dollars a gallon.
+As of yesterday, some markets have gas prices in countries like Denmark and Norway listed at over $10 a gallon.